Queensland Rugby League Central Division: Rockhampton Senior Local Rugby League

-The Gladstone District Rugby League (GDRL) is a rugby league competition which currently only fields reserve grade.
-Its most recent season of competition was 2017 for Inter City Womens and 2015 for A-Grade & Under 20s.
-Today the Rockhampton Senior Local Rugby League incorporates many of the former GDRL clubs' Women's, First Grade and Under 20s sides, and from 2017 until 2021, Gladstone's Reserve Grade teams.

-Gladstone began running its own reserves competition in order to offer senior local competition again from 2022, with other grades continuing to play in Rockhampton.
+The Rockhampton District Rugby League (RDRL) is the administrative body for the game of rugby league football in Rockhampton, Queensland.
+Formed in 1918 and a part of the Queensland Rugby League's Central Division, the RDRL runs senior, junior and women's club competitions and has its headquarters at Browne Park.
+The competition changed its name to Rockhampton Senior Local Rugby League in 2018.

+The local senior competition was established in 1918, and continued with just Rockhampton based clubs until it merged with the Gladstone District Rugby League in 2024.

+The league's representative team is known as the Rustlers.

 Central Highlands Rugby League

-Noticeable Defunct Clubs: Alpha Brumbies (2004); Bunyip (1997); Capella Roadrunners (2006); Emerald Cowboys(2018); Gemfields Giants (2009 - Premiership 1997); Peak Downs Pirates (2014 - Premierships: 2009, 2011, 2012), Tieri (Premiership 1995).
-Emerald won premierships in 1998 & 2001.
-Emerald Seagulls won a premiership in 1996.
+The Central Highlands Rugby League is a rugby league football competition in the Central Queensland region in Australia.
+The competition features eight clubs who compete for the premiership across both men's and women's grades.

 Central West Rugby League

+The Central West Rugby League is a rugby league football competition in Queensland, Australia.
+The competition is run by the Queensland Rugby League, and features five teams, who compete for the Wellshot Hotel Senior Men's Premiership.
+The league formerly had six clubs, before the Longreach Tigers and Ilfracombe Scorpions merged in 2017 to form Longreach-Ilfracombe Tigers.
+The representative team is known as the Teamsters.

 South West Region

 The South West Region of the Queensland Rugby League Central Division is responsible for administering the game of rugby league in the Southern area of Queensland under the QRL.
 Formally known as the South West Division until 2010 when it was amalgamated with the Central & Wide Bay divisions to form the current Central Division.

 It is also responsible for the Toowoomba Clydesdales team who compete in the Queensland Cup (and formerly the Winfield State League), and the Toowoomba Fillies women's Rugby League team.
 The representative side, South West Mustangs, currently wear Blue, Gold and White jerseys.

 Notice: The names listed in the brackets above represent the league the player was from and not the club(s) the player was from.
 No Captain was named.